 - Stress or anxiety is said to trigger aphthous mouth ulcers in some people.

 - Some medications can cause mouth ulcers.
-Examples of medicines that can cause mouth ulcers are: nicorandil, anti-inflammatory medicines (eg, ibuprofen) and oral nicotine replacement therapy.
+Medication can cause mouth ulcers in various ways and may not necessarily cause the aphthous type of ulcer.
+Examples of medicines that can cause mouth ulcers are:

 You should inform your doctor if you have any other symptoms in addition to the mouth ulcers.
-Other important symptoms would include skin or genital ulcers or joint (rheumatological) pains and inflammation.
-Rarely, severe mouth ulcers can occur after taking a medicine you are allergic to.
+Other important symptoms would include skin or genital ulcers or joint pains and inflammation.
 Sometimes a blood test or other investigations are advised if other causes of mouth ulcers are suspected.

-Treatment aims to ease the pain when ulcers occur, and to help them to heal as quickly as possible.
-There is no treatment that prevents aphthous mouth ulcers from recurring.
+Treatment aims to ease the pain when ulcers occur and to help them to heal as quickly as possible.
+There is no treatment that prevents aphthous mouth ulcers from coming back (recurring).

 No treatment may be needed